dczmer/dave-nvim-lazy/README.md

 To do this, you need to make a dev shell for your project and install the required dependencies as `inputs`.

+Enter your shell with `nix develop`, which will make all the dependencies available, then run the nvim flake from that environment.

 ## Python

 LSP: install `pkgs.pyright` in your devshell.